mcelep/ocp-adv-app-dev/README.md

 In the next screen, select 'This project is parameterized' option and pick 'Choice paramter' from 'Add parameter' dropdown.
 Inside 'choices' input field, give *mlbparks*, *nationalparks*, *parksmap* each in a new line and use 'APP' as parameter name.
 ![Jenkins pipeline config](./images/add_jenkins_pipeline_settings_1.png)

 Select 'Pipeline script from SCM' from definition drop and use the url of this very repository as input to *Repository URL* field.
 For script path use [dev/Jenkinsfile](./dev/Jenkinsfile).
+Pipeline steps are commented inline and should be self explanatory.

 Now that a job is created, just trigger it by selecting the target application from drop-down.